walker87/walker87.github.io/README.md

 ## Professional Summary

 Certified STC Technical Author with nine years' writing experience working in software, hardware, manufacturing and clinical backgrounds.
 Currently employed at a mobile technology company specialising in on-premise and SaaS software.
-Collaborates with Subject Matter Experts to create/update existing online & print documentation for installation and upgrade guides, user guides, release notes, SDKs, APIs, tutorial elearning videos, webinars and customer correspondence related to new features, bug fixes, workshops etc.
+Collaborates with Subject Matter Experts to create/update existing online & print documentation for installation and upgrade guides, user guides, release notes, SDKs, APIs, tutorial elearning videos and customer correspondence related to new features, bug fixes, workshops etc.

 ## Professional Qualifications and Education